fibo/algebra/README.md

 byte7.mul(byte7).data // [t, f, f, f, f, f, f, f] byte8.mul(byte8).data // [t, f, f, f, f, f, f, f]
 ```

-Keeping in mind that *Byte* space defined above is an algebra, i.e. it has
-composition laws well defined, you maybe already noticed that, for example
-*byte2* could be seen as corresponding to 4, but in this strange structure
-we created, 4 * 4 = 2.

 You can play around with this structure.